ncksllvn/roomswithlove.org/index.md

 howToDonate:
   headline: How to schedule a furniture pickup?
   content: "<p>Donating your gently used furniture provides a HOME for those starting
-    over.  </p><p>To schedule a furniture pickup, contact us.
-Please note: we only pickup in Boone, Kenton, and Cambell Counties.
-To continue providing this ministry to the community we also ask for a <strong>monetary donation of $25</strong> to help us cover gas and storage expenses.  </p><p>Please email or call/text us to arrange a pickup!</p>"
+    over.</p><p>Please Note: we only pickup in Boone, Kenton, and Cambell Counties.
+    To continue providing this ministry to the community we also ask for a <strong>monetary donation of $25 for pickups</strong> to help us cover gas and storage expenses.</p><p>Please email or call/text us to arrange a pickup!</p>"
   picture:
     file: "/moving-furniture.jpg"
     description: Four people smiling while moving a mattress